Contents

 Note:

-- Connect Raspberry Pi Camera V2 to J1 and/or J2 connector.
+- Connect Raspberry Pi Camera V2 and/or Raspberry Pi Camera V3 to J1 and/or J2 connector.

 - The board connector has 22 pin so that you need to prepare pitch convert cable.

-- Change bootcmd variable on U-Boot shell as follows:
+- Change bootcmd variable on U-Boot shell referring 5 of 3.3.
+How to boot.

 Pi Display